Air Fryer vs Food Dehydrator: How Different Are They?

 To help you discern the differences between an air fryer or food dehydrator, just keep reading below.

-We’ll cover what they are, some similarities and differences, and a few advantages and disadvantages of each.
+We’ll cover what they are, some similarities and differences, and also compare the cooking process of air fryers and food dehydrators.
 After reading, you’ll have a clear picture of which appliance is right for you, so you can take the best one for your needs home!

 What Is an Air Fryer?